 Shared Learning Days - From time to time you will be invited into the Unit to take part in a 'shared learning day'.
 These days give you, the parents, the opportunity to observe firsthand what we do in the setting and allows you to 'share' in the learning experience with your child.

-Open evenings - Whilst you are welcome to access your child's file of work at any time, we do allocate certain evenings during the term in which we invite you into the setting to discuss your child's progress and targets with Foundation Stage staff.
+Open evenings - We allocate certain evenings during the term in which we invite you into the setting to peruse your child's work and have a one to one chat with the Foundation staff regarding your child's progress.